 - 2. What do we add to the lagoons to make the bacteria more active?

-- 3. Circle what items should NEVER go into wastewater:
+- 3. Circle what is biodegradable and is safe to go in the lagoons:

 - Shampoo

 - Floss

 - Kleenex/tissue paper

 - Human waste

 - Medicine

 - Soup

 - Cleaners (like bleach)

 - Bacon grease

 - Laundry soap

-- Paint
+- Plastic toys